DavidFernandezBonet/Spatial_Constant_Analysis/docs/source/tutorial.rst

 .. image:: _static/images/mean_s_general_vs_intended_size_N=3000_dim=2_delaunay_corrected_k=15_false_edge_version.svg
    :alt: Spatial Analysis

-**Network Correlation Dimension**: The correlation dimension is obtained by performing BFS from a central node and observing the relationship between the shortest path distance and the number of discovered nodes.
+**Network Dimension**: The correlation dimension is obtained by performing BFS from a central node and observing the relationship between the shortest path distance and the number of discovered nodes.
 In an Euclidean point cloud, this relationship is a power-law with the Euclidean dimension as the power.
 We expect a similar behavior from networks.

 .. image:: _static/images/dimension_prediction_by_node_count_LINEAR_N=10000_dim=2_delaunay_corrected_k=15.svg
    :alt: Network Correlation Dimension